ConfederacyOfGaia/Gaia/equipment.md

 ## Unique Weapons

 - **Baston.** A [filipino fighting stick](https://en.wikipedia.org/wiki/Baston_(weapon)).
-A baston does 1d6 bludgeoning damage, and are typically weilded in pairs by warriors skilled in their use.
+A baston has the same mechanics as a club, and are usually wielded in pairs by skilled fighters.
 - **Caestus.** A [glove weapon](https://www.google.com/search?q=caestus+glove&tbm=isch) that adds 1d4 to unarmed damage.
 - **Macuahuitl.** A [wooden sword with spikes along the end](https://www.google.com/search?q=macuahuitl&tbm=isch).
 Damage like a spiked bat.

 ## Missing Weapons

-Notably absent are crossbows of all types.
+- Crossbows of all types.

 ## Armor